 ESRD PPS includes a Quality Incentive Program (QIP) that links payment to facility performance on dialysis quality measures.
 Facilities that perform poorly on QIP measures receive payment reductions of up to 2 percent.

 For beneficiaries, the practical effect of ESRD PPS is that dialysis facility services are paid as a bundle.
-Out-of-pocket cost for dialysis under Original Medicare typically involves Part B 20 percent coinsurance after the Part B deductible, subject to Medigap or Medicaid coverage of the coinsurance for those with secondary coverage.
+Out-of-pocket cost for dialysis under Original Medicare typically involves the 20 percent Part B coinsurance after the Part B deductible, which is $283 in 2026, subject to Medigap or Medicaid coverage of the coinsurance for those with secondary coverage.

 Section 17006 of the 21st Century Cures Act (Public Law 114-255), enacted December 13, 2016 and effective January 1, 2021, was a transformative change for ESRD beneficiaries.
 Before 2021, ESRD beneficiaries were generally prohibited from enrolling in Medicare Advantage plans under Section 1851(a)(3) of the Social Security Act.
 The exceptions were limited: ESRD beneficiaries already enrolled in an MA plan when they developed ESRD could remain in the plan, and ESRD beneficiaries could enroll in ESRD Chronic Condition Special Needs Plans (C-SNPs) designed for the ESRD population.
 The exclusion meant that most ESRD beneficiaries remained in Original Medicare regardless of preference.